noahweasley/Node-User-Settings/README.md

 - It is recommended that you only initialize the API once and then pass the initialized instance around using **Dependency Injection**.
 Even though you don't do this, it's still possible that the API would work as you want because Node JS automatically caches a module after **requiring** them.
 But again, I wouldn't recommend you do that!

+- The option `useElectronStorage` has to be set to false in non-Electron applications or call `setUseElectronStorage(false)`

 ## Setup and Initialization 🛠️

 Initialization using exported method